Department of Computer Science

 Urbana, IL 61801, USA

 Previously: Darko was an Associate Professor until August 2017 and an Assistant Professor until August 2011.
 He obtained his Ph.D. from MIT in 2005, advised by Martin Rinard.
-As a Ph.D. student, Darko co-led the MulSaw project with Sarfraz Khurshid, and the two have collaborated ever since, with at least one joint paper per year in DBLP since 2001.
+As a Ph.D. student, Darko co-led the MulSaw project with Sarfraz Khurshid, and the two collaborated for over two decades, with at least one joint paper per year in DBLP from 2001 to 2021.
 Darko obtained his S.M. in Computer Science from MIT for work on Credible Compilation and his B.S. in Computer Science and Engineering from the School of Electrical Engineering at the University of Belgrade, Yugoslavia.
 His first research experience was at the University of Illinois at Chicago in 1995, when he visited as an undergrad through the (Yugoslav Student) Summer Program.